AlexEngelhardt-old/AWS-scripts/README.md

 # AWS-scripts

-scripts to quickly set up an AWS instance
+Scripts to quickly set up an AWS instance.
+Two variants, one that creates a Docker container via `docker-compose`, and one that sets everything up natively on the instance.

 /* Although [this post](https://hackernoon.com/keras-with-gpu-on-amazon-ec2-a-step-by-step-instruction-4f90364e49ac) describes a much easier variant of what I figured out here. */

 /* If you want to run a machine with GPU support you have to request a limit increase on these instances (e.g. a p2.xlarge) because by default, you're not allowed to use one (y tho) */

+# Preliminary steps

 1. Create an EBS volume of at least 100GB
 1. Create an Ubuntu EC2 instance (t2.large, for 10ct/hr.
 The free tier's RAM won't suffice.).
 Make sure you choose the same availability zone (e.g. us-east-2c and us-east-2c.
 If it's 2a and 2c, they can't communicate!)